nasa/cumulus/gibs-dashboard/README.md

 * **config/** - Configuration files for AWS.
 * **test/** - Tests.

-This project is setup using these technologies.
+This project is setup using these technologies:

 * React
 * Redux